bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Both *undercut* those who comply.

 + But it's still a matter of degree:
-      + should speeding trucks get pulled over when they go 57 mph?
+      + should speeding trucks get pulled over when they go 73 km/h in 70 zone?

 # Angels Dancing on Heads of Pins